graphql/graphiql/examples/graphiql-cdn/README.md

 # GraphiQL CDN Example

-This example uses the CDN bundles to show the most simple example possible for CDN.
+This example uses the CDN bundles to show the most simple example possible.
+It uses the latest version published on npm, via unpkg

 ### Setup